Three Crosses

 As the wood rotted, the crosses needed to be periodically replaced.
 In 1916, a concrete monument was designed by Polish–Lithuanian architect and sculptor Antoni Wiwulski or Antanas Vivulskis in Lithuanian.
 It was torn down in 1950 by order of the Soviet authorities.
-A new monument designed by Henrikas Šilgalis was erected in its place in 1989.
+A new monument created by Stanislovas Kuzma after the design by Henrikas Šilgalis was erected in its place in 1989.
 The monument was depicted on 50 litas banknote.
 A panorama of the Vilnius Old Town can be observed from a small observation deck at the base of the crosses.

 Legend

 According to the Bychowiec Chronicle, fourteen Franciscan friars were invited to Vilnius from Podolia by Petras Goštautas.
 The friars publicly preached the gospel and badmouthed Lithuanian gods.
 Angered city residents burned the monastery and killed all fourteen friars.
 Seven of them were beheaded on the Bleak Hill; the other seven were crucified and thrown into the Neris or Vilnia River.
 Historians debate the factual accuracy of the story.
 It could be an embellishment of a story from Chronica XXIV Generalium about two Franciscans murdered around 1340.
 It could also be an embellishment of a story from De Conformitate Vitae B. P. Francisco by Bartholomew Rinonico about five Franciscans martyrs.
 If the latter is the case, the event most likely occurred in 1369.